Gurobi/docker-python/README.md

 you have the following options:
 * Mounting the client license file:
 You can store connection parameters in a client license file (typically called `gurobi.lic`) and mount it to the container.
-This option provides a simple approach for testing.
+This option provides a simple approach for testing with Docker.
+When using Kubernetes, the license file can be stored as a secret and mounted in the container.

 * Setting parameters with the API:
 When your application creates a [Gurobi environment](https://www.gurobi.com/documentation/current/refman/py_env.html), you can specify connection parameters through the API.
 The parameter values can come from environment variables, a database or from other sources as required by your application.
-This is the recommended approach for production applications.

 A quick guide to the appropriate API parameters and license file properties is available [here](https://github.com/Gurobi/docker-optimizer/blob/master/PARAMS.md).